 On Sunday, June 14* we held our first-ever virtual graduation celebration with our graduates, faculty, family and friends.
 While we missed celebrating all our graduates in person, it was lovely to see all their smiling faces on Zoom.
 Our celebration included many firsts: our first virtual hoodings of our PhD graduates, our first group undergraduate address, and our first student open mic allowing any student to reflect on their time in the department and address all those in attendance.… Read more

 Congratulations to Michael Ball-Blakely for being chosen as one of the Simpson Center’s Joff Hanauer Graduate Fellows for Excellence in Western Civilization.
 Michael and the interdisciplinary group of 2020-2021 Hanauer Fellows will participate in a year-long seminar exploring the theme, “Environments in the 21st Century: Migration, Climate, Extinction, In/humanness, Non-Humans and Beyond."
-The award is intended to foster “creative and critical work in the Western cultural tradition and to help… Read more
+The award is intended to foster “creative and critical work in the Western cultural… Read more

 The Department of Philosophy celebrated the achievements of our undergraduate and graduate students, postdocs, and faculty at our annual Awards Reception on May 29, 2020.
 In light of the on-going pandemic, the awards ceremony was held virtually this year but that did not decrease our pride or dampen our celebration of our award winners’ accomplishments.
 Our Philosophy community continued its annual tradition of honoring our award winners by having faculty share personal anecdotes from the… Read more